 - You chose the wrong kind of course

-1. The course you are taking is boring and uninspiring
+1. The course you are taking is boring, uninspiring or hard

 First let's blame it on the course because this is probably the main reason why you are searching for the answers to your course.

-It could be that the course you are taking is not inspiring.
+It could be that the course you are taking is not inspiring or intentionally difficult.
 You might have bought one of those cheap Groupon courses.
-So this is probably a case of "you get what you pay for" although one of those branded queries above isn't a very cheap course.
+So this is probably a case of "you get what you pay for" although one of those branded queries above (myTEFL) isn't a very cheap course.

 Some courses are totally text based and uninspiring.